High sensitivity and burnout: how to calm your body and mind as an HSP

 📊 High sensitivity in numbers

-High sensitivity, also known as HSP (Highly Sensitive Person), is an innate characteristic in which the nervous system reacts more sensitively to stimuli.
+High sensitivity, also known as HSP (Highly Sensitive Person), is an innate trait in which the nervous system reacts more sensitively to stimuli.
 According to research by Elaine Aron, approximately 15-20% of the population is highly sensitive.
-In the Netherlands, a study among 1500 HSP respondents showed that 57% of them have (had) a burnout
+In the Netherlands, a survey of 1,500 HSP respondents showed that 57% of them have (had) burnout.

 🌪️ The modern stimulus society

-Our ancestors lived in a world with significantly fewer stimuli.
-Today, we are exposed to an abundance of information, sounds and visual stimuli on a daily basis.
+Our ancestors lived in a world with significantly less stimuli.
+Today we are exposed to an abundance of information, sounds and visual stimuli on a daily basis.

 This constant stream of stimuli can lead to an overload of the nervous system, especially in highly sensitive people.

-Research shows that modern society produces an unprecedented level of stress, which can lead to burnout.
-The constant pressure to perform and the overload of stimuli make it difficult for HSPs to relax.
+Research shows that modern society produces unprecedented levels of stress, which can lead to burnout.
+The constant pressure to perform and the overload of stimuli make it difficult for highly sensitive people to relax.

 🧠 The connection between burnout and high sensitivity